2024 General Rules and Guidelines

 - All winners will receive the following recognitions:

 - Their winning artwork posted on Facebook and Instagram with the announcement of the artist as the winner of the Restore the Wild annual artwork contest, either tagging them or including a link to their website

 - A short article about the artist and their work in the Restore the Wild quarterly newsletter, which will include a link to their website

 - A press release

 - Recognition of the artist’s accomplishment to the DWR board and the agency

-- An announcement of the art selection in Virginia Wildlife Magazine
+- An announcement of the winning art selection in Virginia Wildlife magazine

 Mailing Address for Virginia Department of Wildlife Resources:

-Restore the Wild Art: Attention – Brian Moyer
+Restore the Wild Art: Attention – Andrea Naccarato

 Henrico, VA 23228